Zordid/christmaskata/README.md

 # It's Christmas Time

-## Part 1 - Once upon a time there was a tree...
+## 1st Advent - Once upon a time there was a tree...
 It's Christmas time and everybody needs a Christmas tree, right?
 We have a customer who needs many, many trees for the upcoming festivity!

 ### 1.1